 The secret of Zack's success is in not trying improve on first-rate source material.

-Previous Alan Moore adaptations (The League of Extraordinary Gentlemen, we're looking at you in particular) failed miserably by attempting to graft a blockbuster template onto Moore's vivid, idea and character driven stories.
+Previous Alan Moore adaptations (The League of Extraordinary Gentlemen, we're looking at you) failed miserably by attempting to graft a blockbuster template onto Moore's vivid, idea and character driven stories.

-And when it comes to visionary, epic, heavyweight, ambitious storytelling, Moore's Watchmen is the comic daddy.
+And when it comes to visionary, epic, heavyweight, ambitious comic-book storytelling, Moore's Watchmen is the daddy.

 An alternate history story where superheroes (or masked crimefighters) are real, America won in Vietnam thanks to the film's one true superhero, the omnipotent Dr Manhattan, and by 1985 Nixon still resides in the White House, this is a long way from Iron Man, Spider-Man and The Dark Knight.